 The introduction of a periodic update on issues of diversity will highlight our ongoing progress toward this very important goal.

 We created Provost website as a resource and repository for data and diversity information.
 Designed to grow to fit the needs of visitors, this site currently links to a number of presentations, reports, and resources.
 Ideas for additional content are welcome.

 Recommendations from the Advisory Council on Women Faculty (ACWF)

-The Advisory Committee on Women Faculty met during the fall of 2008 and presented a number of recommendations on issues of diversity.
+The Advisory Committee on Women Faculty (PDF) met during the fall of 2008 and presented a number of recommendations on issues of diversity.
 Much careful work and deliberation went into that document, and I have referred back to it a number of times this past year.
 Responses to two of the suggestions contained in that report are detailed here: